bitnami/charts/bitnami/jaeger/README.md

 Find more information about how to deal with common errors related to Bitnami's Helm charts in [this troubleshooting guide](https://docs.bitnami.com/general/how-to/troubleshoot-helm-chart-issues).

 ## Upgrading

+### To 4.0.0

+This major updates Jaeger to version 1.63.0, which fully deprecates the [jaeger-agent component](https://github.com/jaegertracing/jaeger/issues/4739).
+When upgrading, all the jaeger-agent components will be fully removed.
+Check the [upstream documentation](https://www.jaegertracing.io/docs/1.62/architecture/) for alternatives.

 ### To 3.0.0